$O_k$ null test with multi-task Gaussian processes: cosmic curvature and data compatibility

+\figcaption{7.5}{4}{ The reconstructed $\mathcal{O}_k$ along with the $1\sigma$ errors from DESI BAO AP and SNe Ia.
+The constraints $F_{AP}(z=0)=0$ is imposed.
+D5A and D5 are for the original and recalibrated DES Y5 data, respectively. }

-For the null test condition \eqref{oktest1}, we also combine DESI BAO and SNe Ia data.
-We use three SNe Ia samples: the Dark Energy Survey five‑year compilation of 1829 SNe Ia \cite{DES:2024jxu}, the Union3 compilation of 2087 SNe Ia \cite{Rubin:2023ovl}, and the Pantheon Plus sample of 1550 spectroscopically confirmed SNe Ia \cite{Scolnic:2021amr}.
-For brevity we denote these datasets D5 (DES Y5), U3 (Union3), and PP (Pantheon Plus), respectively.
-Combining DESI BAO DR2 $F_{AP}$ data with each SNe Ia sample, we compute $\mathcal{O}_k$ using Eq. \eqref{oktest1}; the results are shown in Fig. \ref{fig:okz_fapsn}.
-Fig. \ref{fig:okz_fapsn} shows $\Omega_k \neq 0$ at $z \lesssim 0.5$.
-Unlike U3 and PP, the D5 sample also indicates a deviation from $\Omega_k=0$ at $z\gtrsim 0.5$.
-This result suggests that the apparent deviation may be driven by incomplete BAO coverage at low redshift.
-Additional observations, especially more low‑$z$ BAO measurements, are therefore needed to robustly test spatial flatness.
+For the null test \eqref{oktest1}, we can also combine DESI BAO and SNe Ia data.
+We use three SNe Ia samples: the Pantheon Plus sample of 1550 spectroscopically confirmed SNe Ia,\ucite{Scolnic:2021amr} the Union3 compilation of 2087 SNe Ia,\ucite{Rubin:2023jdq} and the Dark Energy Survey (DES) five-year compilation of 1829 SNe Ia.\ucite{DES:2024jxu,DES:2025sig} For brevity we denote these datasets PP (Pantheon Plus), U3 (Union3), and D5 (DES Y5), respectively.
+Combining DESI BAO DR2 $F_{AP}$ data with each SNe Ia sample, we compute $\mathcal{O}_k$ using Eq. \eqref{oktest1} and the results are shown in Fig. \fref{fig:okz_fapsn}{4}.
+Fig. \fref{fig:okz_fapsn}{4} again shows $\Omega_k \neq 0$ at $z \lesssim 0.5$, suggesting that the deviation is driven by the lack of BAO data at low redshift region.
+Additional observations, especially more low-$z$ BAO measurements, are therefore needed to robustly test the spatial flatness.
+Unlike U3 and PP, the original D5 sample (D5A) also indicates a deviation from $\Omega_k=0$ at $z\gtrsim 0.5$,\ucite{DES:2024jxu} but with recalibrated D5 sample,\ucite{DES:2025sig} the deviation becomes smaller.
+Therefore, the $\mathcal{O}_k$ null test is not only robust to check the spatial flatness, but also powerful to detect problems in data.

-Now we discuss the consistency in DESI BAO data by reconstructing $F_{AP}$ from AP data only, from joint $F_{AP}$ and $D_V/r_d$ data with their correlations, and from joint data $D_M/r_d$, $D_H/r_d$ and their correlations.
-The reconstructed results are shown in Fig. \ref{fig:fap}.
-As we can see from Fig. \ref{fig:fap}, the results from these three methods are consistent with each other even when the correlations are not considered, so the DESI BAO DR2 data is self-consistent.

-Next we examine the consistency between BAO and SNe Ia datasets.
-We reconstruct $D_M/D_M'$ using the three SNe Ia samples: U3, PP, and D5, using the joint BAO measurements $(D_M/r_d,\,D_H/r_d)$ with their full covariance, and using $D_M/r_d$ alone.
-The resulting comparisons of $D_M/D_M'$ are shown in Fig. \ref{fig:datacomp}.

-Fig. \ref{fig:datacomp} shows that, aside from the D5 dataset, the SNe Ia and BAO reconstructions are broadly consistent with one another.
+Finally, we further examine the consistency between BAO and SNe Ia datasets from the ratio $D_M/D_M'$.
+We reconstruct $D_M/D_M'$ using the three SNe Ia samples: U3, PP, and D5, using the joint BAO measurements $D_M/r_d$, $D_H/r_d$ and their correlations, and using $D_M/r_d$ alone.
+The resulting comparisons of $D_M/D_M'$ are shown in Fig. \fref{fig:datacomp}{5}.
+From Fig. \fref{fig:datacomp}{5}, we see that the SNe Ia and BAO data are compatible with each other, and it confirms the results obtained from the $\mathcal{O}_k$ null test.